perticascatalin/Learning/DPML/mcsp.md

 - part B: `Am-G-F-C`
 - part C (after every A & B): `C-G-F-CDmC`.

 The chords make the harmony for the melody and within each chord there is only a limited number of notes which fit.
-For "Let it be", we can create any melody using the notes from the A minor pentatonic scale and it will sound well across the whole song.
+For *"Let it be"*, we can create any melody using the notes from the A minor pentatonic scale and it will sound well across the whole song.
 There are quite a few general rules to relate scales to chords progressions and by adhering to them one can obtain decent music.

 [Songs in Key](https://www.songkeyfinder.com/learn/songs-in-key)